miklevin/MikeLev.in/_posts/2023-05-25-the-time-i-shot-a-guy-and-ran-away-from-a-fight-plus-gratitude.md

 Most names are changed to protect the innocent.
 But if you're guilty of me loving you, I have not changed your name.
-This article is dedicated perhaps above all others, Guy Bruchstein, my lifelong friend, no matter how distant and separate our lives have become over the years.
+This article is dedicated to above all others, Guy Bruchstein, my lifelong friend, no matter how distant and separate our lives have become over the years.
 Sometimes there's someone who taught you just about every lesson you ever needed to know, and you didn't even know it.
 Guy, you're that guy.